MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this lab you learned how to get a storage account's access keys and connection strings.

 <a name="Exercise5"></a>
-## Exercise 5: Copying the images to be converted to blob storage.
+## Exercise 5: Copy the images to be converted to blob storage

  With the scripts all configured for your particular Azure instance, you need to copy the images to be processed into the input queue you set up in [Exercise 2](#Exercise2).
 So you don't have to copy them up manually, the OS X and Linux **copyimages.sh** or for Windows **CopyImages.ps1** file will copy all files from the Images directory for you using the Azure CLI or Azure PowerShell, respectively.
 You should look at what the file you are going to execute does to do the copy operation.